brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca_rebuilder/_main.knit.md

 ## Fishery selectivity, and removal allocations

 The selectivity used in the rebuilding analysis was obtained from the 2021 assessment.
 Selectivity in the assessment model was constant across time for each fishing fleet.
-The relative allocation of catch among fleets in the rebuilding analysis was informed using the relative fishing mortality from the assessment averaged over recent years (2017-2019).
+The relative allocation of catch among fleets in the rebuilding analysis was informed using the relative fishing mortality from the assessment averaged over recent years (2017--2019).
 This choice provides some consistency between recent model results and forecasts from the rebuilding analysis, accounting for the unique dynamics in 2020 caused by the COVID-19 pandemic.

-Removals for 2021--2024 are entered as fixed within value the analysis and were provided by the Groundfish Management Team (GMT).
-Removals in these years were allocated among fleets based on the fleet-specific values as provided by the GMT and not based on relative fishery mortality from 2017-2019.
+Removals for 2021--2024 were entered as fixed values within the analysis and were provided by the Groundfish Management Team (GMT).
+Removals in these years were allocated among fleets based on the fleet-specific values as provided by the GMT and not based on relative fishery mortality from 2017--2019.

 ## Inclusion of uncertainty

 Model and parameter uncertainty is included in the rebuilding analysis via 1,000 random simulations of stochastic future recruitment strengths and integration over alternative low ($M$ = 0.0464 yr$^{-1}$) and high ($M$ = 0.0744 yr$^{-1}$) states of nature for values of natural mortality ($M$).
 Other potential states of nature were explored for the assessment, including for low and high ln($R_0$) and high and low $L_{\infty}$, but alternative values of natural mortality encapsulated a slightly wider range of depletion estimates compared to the other states of natures.
-The base model was given 50% of the weight (500 simulations) and each alternative natural mortality state of nature was given 25% (250 simulations) of the weight.
+The base model was given 50$\%$ of the weight (500 simulations) and each alternative natural mortality state of nature was given 25$\%$ of the weight (250 simulations).

 ## Alternate rebuilding strategies analyzed

-Assuming that a constant rate of harvest will be applied throughout a rebuilding period, the basis for rebuilding alternatives can be divided into two approaches: 1) strategies based on selection of a constant harvest rate (SPR rate), or 2) strategies based on selection of a $\text{T}_\text{TARGET}$ (year for 50% probability of recovery).
-This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in the rebuilding Terms of Reference (TOR; PFMC -@pfmc_rebuildingTOR_2022) and additional strategies.
-The additional strategies are based on the selection of a SPR harvest rate, and rebuilding by a selected target year.
+Assuming that a constant rate of harvest will be applied throughout a rebuilding period, the basis for rebuilding alternatives can be divided into two approaches: 1) strategies based on selection of a constant harvest rate (SPR rate), or 2) strategies based on selection of a target year for 50$\%$ probability of recovery.
+This rebuilding analysis presents the following alternate strategies, which are a combination of those specified in Section 2.5 of the rebuilding Terms of Reference (TOR; @pfmc_rebuildingTOR_2022) and additional strategies.
+The additional strategies are based on the selection of a SPR harvest rate, and rebuilding by a selected target year $\text{T}_\text{MID}$.

 \begin{enumerate}
 	\item Eliminate all harvest, F = 0, starting in the next management cycle, 2025, the same as setting a constant SPR harvest rate of 1.0.